avainslie/Powerpuff-Girls/README.md

-For a full tour of the app and project please watch click [here to watch a YouTube video.](https://www.youtube.com/watch?v=qCztRDDIYrQ&feature=youtu.be&ab_channel=CandyNwigwe)
+For a full tour of the app and project please click [here to watch a YouTube video.](https://www.youtube.com/watch?v=qCztRDDIYrQ&feature=youtu.be&ab_channel=CandyNwigwe)

 Coded by the Powerpuff Girls Team